Roy-Tapas/poa-blockchain/README.md

 ![change network](Screenshots/04.Change-network.png)

-* Click "Add Custom Node", then add the custom network information as per the screen-shot below.
+* Click `Add Custom Node`, then add the custom network information as per the screen-shot below.

 * Make sure that you scroll down to choose `Custom` in the "Network" column to reveal more options like `Chain ID`: